bitcoincashorg/bitcoincash.org/workgroups/etiquette.md

 # Workgroup Etiquette

+We believe that a common understanding of etiquette enables positive communication, and better cooperation.
+This document provides a guideline for our common understanding of workgroup etiquette.
+This common understanding makes evaluating more efficient, by helping us to evaluate solutions on a technical, rather than personal, basis.

-1. Video meetings take place under the [Chatham House Rule](https://en.wikipedia.org/wiki/Chatham_House_Rule):
+1. Video meetings take place under a modified Chatham House Rule:

-    Participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.
+> “Participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.”

-There will be one exception to this rule: Meeting summaries published to this repository should include a list of the developers in attendence and their respective ecosystem association.
+There will be one exception to this rule: Meeting summaries published to this repository should include a list of the developers in attendance and their respective ecosystem association.
 Summaries will have their contents otherwise anonymized.
+This provides a forum for discussion that is both private and open, where ideas may be discussed freely without expecting personal reprisals from those not personally engaged in these discussions.

 2. Non-constructive criticism, name calling, speaking over others, or otherwise being disruptive to professional discussion is strictly prohibited.